 Another Stroke of Midnight

-The glass slippers could be heard sweeping across the floor of the royal ballroom as Princess Cinderella danced with her Prince Charming on their wedding night.
+The glass slippers could be heard sweeping across the marble floor of the royal ballroom as the newly wed Princess Cinderella danced with her Prince Charming on their wedding night.

 The palace halls were full of joy as the kingdom celebrated the prince discovering the maiden of his dreams after searching nights and days to find the girl who's foot fit into the glass slipper.

-All were in attendance for the royal wedding, except for Lady Tremaine and her two daughters, Anastasia and Drizella, whom were banished from the kingdom due to their wicked ways and treatment of Cinderella over the years.
+All were in attendance for the royal wedding, except for Lady Tremaine and her two daughters, Anastasia and Drizella, whom were imprisoned due to their wicked ways and treatment of Cinderella over the years.

 Cinderella swayed across the ballroom floor in her wedding gown, her golden hair wrapped up on her head adorn with a crown, with one hand in the prince's and the other fawning out her dress that cascaded with every move.

 She looked deep into Prince Charming's brown eyes.
-"This has been the happiest day of my life and I look forward to many more with you."
+"This has been the happiest day of my life and I look forward to many more with you my sweet prince."

 The music grew more aggressive and fast-paced as the night grew darker.
 The nobles in attendance became louder and more obnoxious as the wine continued to flow and the ale continued to pour into their mugs.